cefriel/rmlmapper-java/README.md

 #### InputStream as Logical Sources ####
 - It is possible to target InputStream as logical sources with identifier  `is://<label>` in the RML file
-- InputStreams that are referenced in the RML file should be passed as parameter to the RecordsFactory constructor using a map to correlate the `<label>` with the actual InputStream
+- InputStreams that are referenced in the RML file should be passed as a parameter to the RecordsFactory constructor using a map to correlate the `<label>` with the actual InputStream

 #### Base IRI and Prefix Base IRI ####
 - Base IRI can be provided also as an argument in cli.Main
 - Relative IRIs are allowed also for objects in generated triples.
 The base IRI is added, as for subjects, to build a valid IRI.
 - The namespace related to the base IRI is added to the output model/to the triple store.
-If a prefix for the base IRI is provided it is used to identify the base IRI, otherwise the `base:` prefix is used.
+If a prefix for the base IRI is provided it is used to identify the base IRI, otherwise, the `base:` prefix is used.
 - New options:
     - `--baseIRI` and `--prefixBaseIRI`: To set base IRI and a related prefix (otherwise @base is parsed)